ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

 * Native Office 365 treatments
   * Microsoft’s Cyber Defence Operations Centre helps protect, detect, and respond to Office 365 cloud service threats in real time
 * HybridSystem treatments
-  * Windows Defender ATP is enabled to provide reporting, pre-breach protection, post-breach detection, automation, and response on hosted desktops and platform servers
+  * Windows Defender Advanced Threat Protection (ATP) is enabled to provide reporting, pre-breach protection, post-breach detection, automation, and response on hosted desktops and platform servers
   * Azure Advanced Threat Protection (Azure ATP) monitors privileged (sensitive) accounts for suspicious activities
-  * MCAS enabled and app connectors and policies configured to detect risky behaviours, violations, or suspicious data points and activities within Office 365
+  * Microsoft Cloud Application Security enabled and app connectors and policies configured to detect risky behaviours, violations, or suspicious data points and activities within Office 365
   * All Azure AD and Office 365 logs are centralised into a single Log Analytics workspace
   * Credential Guard is enabled and credential theft is blocked through Microsoft Defender Exploit Guard
   * Pass through authentication (PTA) method is utilized for credentials in Azure authentication